tobeva/tobeva.com/content/about/_index.md

 I'm able to work on new features, tools, or prototypes, or do one-off projects such as setting up Continuous Integration or other build automation such as testing, doing static analysis, or fixing performance issues or difficult bugs.
-I recently help migrate a company from Perforce to Git and could advise or help with Git-based workflows.
+I recently helped migrate a company from Perforce to Git and I could advise or help with setting up Git-based workflows.

 I've primarily worked in C/C++, Python and Javascript, but I'm interested in other languages such as Go and Rust, and could come up to speed quickly.